 One of the reasons behind the popularity of open source components is that viable open source projects usually have (or had) strong communities improving, updating, and patching vulnerability issues as they become known.
 However, even if a developer takes care to download a component from a robust open source community, there’s no guarantee the community will remain active in maintaining that component.
-Black Duck Audits conducted in 2018 found that 85% of the 1,200+ codebases scanned contained open source components that were more than four years out of date or had no development activity in the last two years.
+Black Duck Audits conducted in 2021 found that 85% of the 2,400+ codebases scanned contained open source components that were more than four years out of date.
+Eighty-eight percent contained components that had no new development in the last two years.

 Out-of-date open source components are an end user issue as often as they are an open source community issue.
 Development teams might be reluctant to update because they’re concerned that using a newer version of an open source component will require modifying other code, causing a ripple effect that could bring development to a standstill.
 Or they worry that on updating, they’ll find the component’s development community has gone cold, meaning they’ll be responsible for fixing any flaws or vulnerabilities that arise in the future.

 Both scenarios are antithetical to the reason for using open source in the first place—building better, faster, stronger code.